Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

   shared storage system must be accessible by all master nodes and all worker nodes.
   - Examples: `alluxio.underfs.address=hdfs://1.2.3.4:9000/alluxio/root/`, `alluxio.underfs.address=s3a://bucket/dir/`

-### Setting up HA cluster with embedded-journal-based election
+### Setting up HA cluster with internal leader election

 The minimal configuration to set up a HA cluster is to give the embedded journal addresses to all nodes inside the cluster.
 Alluxio's internal leader election will determine the leader master.
 The default embedded journal port is `19200`.